-If you are upgrading, it is especially important to note that the upgrade process may require a specific path.
+If you are upgrading, the upgrade process may require a specific path.
 Very old versions of the firmware may not be supported by the configuration upgrade scripts that are used by the newest firmware.
 As a result, you may need to upgrade to an intermediate version of the firmware first, before upgrading to your intended version.
-Upgrade paths are described in the Release Notes.

-Before upgrading the firmware of the FortiVoice Gateway, for the most current upgrade information, review the Release Notes for the new firmware version.
-Release Notes are available from the Fortinet Customer Service and Support when downloading the firmware image file.

-Release Notes may contain late-breaking information that was not available at the time this guide was prepared.
+Before upgrading the firmware of the FortiVoice Gateway, review the Release Notes for the new firmware version.
+The Release Notes document includes the most current upgrade information such as the supported upgrade path and may contain details that were unavailable at the time this guide was created.